VMLTV/nice-dcv-admin-guide/doc_source/security-authentication.md

 1. Choose **OK** and close the Windows Registry Editor\.

+1. Restart the NICE DCV server under the Windows services to apply change.
+Do not stop the server as it might lock you out\.

 ### Windows Credentials Provider<a name="manage-wcp"></a>

 Windows Credentials Provider enables users to bypass the Windows login if they successfully authenticate against the DCV server\.